FDA probes deaths of two patients on Lilly schizophrenia drug

 In Lilly’s clinical trials of Zyprexa Relprevv, cases of PDSS were seen within three hours of taking the drug, but no deaths from the syndrome were seen, the FDA said.

-Zyprexa Relprevv comes with warnings that patients must stay at the doctor’s office for at least three hours after it is given so they can be monitored.
+Zyprexa Relprevv, approved by the FDA in 2009, comes with warnings that patients must stay at the doctor’s office for at least three hours after it is given so they can be monitored.

 The drug is a long-acting version of Lilly’s widely used oral Zyprexa treatment, which was the company’s biggest product until it began facing competition from cheaper generics in 2011.